UCL-ARC/condenser-mkdocs/docs/prospective_user_guidance.md

 - Updating the platform software
 - Implementing platform-level security measures, such as role-based access control, tenant isolation, and SSH certificate registration
-- Implementing and amending tenancy quotas
-- Maintaining the clusters to a standard such that users can deploy virtual machines, data volumes, networks, and other resources within their tenancy quota
 - Maintaining access from the platform to the internet
 - Making up-to-date OS images available on the platform
 - Maintaining platform features such as SSH access and web ingress for virtual machines
 - Creating and updating documentation for the Condenser platform
 - Onboarding new users
+- Provisioning new tenancies
+- Implementing and amending tenancy quotas
+- Maintaining the clusters to a standard such that users can deploy virtual machines, data volumes, networks, and other resources within their tenancy quota
 - Supporting users in their access to and normal use of the platform through UCL MyServices

-## Your responsibilities
+## Developing on Condenser

+Condenser provides a platform for your team to build on.
 To enable your project to succeed on Condenser, please ensure that your team includes staff with the appropriate skills and time to support the project.
-Users are responsible for the following tasks, when they are applicable:
+Depending on the nature of your project, your team may need to be able to do the following tasks:

 - Developing and configuring your project's application software
 - Deploying virtual machines, data volumes, and networks (your virtual resources)